epgibbons/docs/app/1.0/start/first-element/intro.md

 To run the element demo:

-1. Run `polymer serve` from the repo directory:
+1. Run `polymer serve` from the project folder:

         polymer serve